BaskervilleDog/Bioinformatic-Essentials/Bioinformatics_Proceedings/Gene_Prediction/README.md

 #### **Importance of Gene Prediction**

 Gene prediction plays a important role in annotating genomic sequences, particularly in large-scale genome projects.
-The main aspects of Gene prediction is as follows:
+The main aspects of gene prediction is as follows:

 1. **Identification of DNA Features (Structural Annotation):**